Updated June 8, 2023

 Key Differences between Excel Row vs Excel Column

-- The most important and the key difference between excel rows vs column is that rows are horizontal in nature whereas columns are vertical in nature which means that if we store data in excel horizontally we are using and storing data in rows in excel.
-On the other hand, if we are storing and doing data entry vertically in excel it means that the data is being stored in excel column-wise.
-For example, if we write anything in A and then write the subsequent entry in cell B it means that we are storing data column-wise on the contrary if we write anything in cell 1 and then in cell 2 then we are storing data with the help of rows in excel
+- The most important and key difference between Excel rows vs columns is that rows are horizontal in nature.
+In contrast, columns are vertical in nature, which means that if we store data in Excel horizontally, we use and store data in Excel rows.
+On the other hand, if we store and do data entry vertically in Excel, the data is stored in Excel column-wise.
+For example, if we write anything in A and then write the subsequent entry in cell B, it means that we are storing data column-wise; on the contrary, if we write anything in cell 1 and then in cell 2, then we are storing data with the help of rows in excel.

-- In an arrangement of rows in excel is such that we are arranged from left to right for example if data is written in column A, B, and C but only in row 1 then the data is said to be present in row 1 only that is why it runs from left to right.
-On the other hand, the arrangement of columns in excel is such that is runs from top to bottom taking an example of data structure in only one column that is column A and are running in multiple rows then the data is said to be arranged from top to bottom
+- In an arrangement of rows in Excel is such that we are arranged from left to right; for example, if data is written in columns A, B, and C but only in row 1, then the data is said to be present in row 1, only that is why it runs from left to right.
+On the other hand, the arrangement of columns in Excel is such that it runs from top to bottom; take an example of data structure in only one column, that is, column A, and running in multiple rows; then the data is said to be arranged from top to bottom.

-- In excel rows are indicated by numbers which are located on the extreme left-hand side of any excel spreadsheet whereas, on the other hand, Column is indicated through alphabets in excel which are located on the top of excel sheet just below the formula bar
+- In Excel, rows are indicated by numbers located on the extreme left-hand side of any Excel spreadsheet, whereas, on the other hand, Column is indicated through alphabets in Excel, which are located on the top of the Excel sheet just below the formula bar.

-- A table is divided into four parts, caption, box-head, stub, and body.
-The top-most part of the table which represents columns is called caption.
-As against this stub, is extreme, left part of the table which describes rows
+- A table is divided into four parts, caption, box head, stub, and body.
+The topmost part of the table, which represents columns, is called a caption.
+As against this stub is the extreme left part of the table which describes rows.

 Excel Row vs Excel Column Comparison Table